• Home

 Volunteers are very important and help the Conference run smoothly.
 We are looking for volunteers in several areas:

 • Facilitators - Introduce a speaker of their choice or of a lecture they intend to attend.
-Assists the speaker, if necessary, and let the speaker know when their time is almost up to help keep the speaker on schedule.
+Assist the speaker, if necessary, and let the speaker know when their time is almost up to help keep the speaker on schedule.

 • Guides - Welcome attendees during morning check-in and guide attendees to meeting rooms, lunch, and the exhibitor’s tables